Guest post from Liona – Travels With Ted

+There is plenty of nature to explore all year round.
 In summer we spotted dragonfly larvae, water boatmen and more.
 In Autumn we collected apples in the children’s garden and brightly coloured leaves from the grounds.
-In Winter the air was crisp and in Spring flowers brought out the bees.
+In Winter the air was crisp so we spent more time indoors and in Spring flowers brought out the bees.

 3. Wicken Fen

 A fun day trip out of Cambridge is Wicken Fen.
 Fenland and farming is such a big part of the Cambridgeshire landscape and Wicken Fen is the best place to experience that.
 You can get a feel for the fens from the visitor centre by exploring the boardwalk nature trails, cycling, and bird hides on foot.

 Alternatively, if you enjoy a little more outdoor adventure you can hire a bike, including a trailer for the children to go cycling.

 We did this but picked a route that was a bit too difficult.
 It was a really fun thing to do but the children had an extremely bumpy and uncomfortable ride.